lfnokes/colonization-persistence/README.md

 ### Running the Pipeline

 Run scripts in the following order.
-Each script depends on outputs from the previous step:
+It may make sense to skip over certain steps that could be affected by changes in MGnify API structure (Steps 1-3).

 1. **`API_query.R`** — Queries the MGnify API to identify longitudinal human microbiome studies.
 Outputs a filtered list of candidate studies.
 Requires an internet connection and the `MGnifyR` package. **Note:** most users should skip this step and start at Step 2 (see below).